shang-qian/SCSit/README.md

 ## 2. Basic Operations

 ### 2.1	Installation
+  SCSit needs a working installation of python 3.6.
-  SCSit is part of the Anaconda distribution and can be installed with Anaconda or Miniconda with python3.6
+  SCSit is part of the Anaconda distribution and can be installed with Anaconda or Miniconda

 | conda install -c susiew01 scsit  |
 | -------------------------------- |